-- Multi SR Zoom is effective when you want to capture delicate textures. - The current "Zoom (SR)" (page 48) setting is ignored when shooting with this function. - With this BEST SHOT scene, the flash setting automatically becomes 🕲 (Flash Off). - Shooting with this BEST SHOT scene makes the shooting range narrower than normal. - The desired Multi SR Zoom effect may not be attained if the camera or subject moves during shooting. - Depending on shooting conditions and image composition, this BEST SHOT scene may not be able to produce the desired result.
+- · Multi SR Zoom is effective when you want to capture delicate textures. - The current "Zoom (SR)" (page 45) setting is ignored when shooting with this function. - Shooting with this BEST SHOT scene makes the shooting range narrower than normal. - The desired Multi SR Zoom effect may not be attained if the camera or subject moves during shooting. - Depending on shooting conditions and image composition, this BEST SHOT scene may not be able to produce the desired result.